uderbashi/TimeTable-Generator/README.md

 where `file1.txt file2.txt file3.txt` are the list of the files you have.
 If no files were given as an argument the script will default to process `s.txt`.
 The script will end up generating `Schedule.pdf`containing the schedule(s) indicated by the files.
+To override Monday-Friday 8:30-17:30 there are command line arguments to help with that, use `python3 scheduleGenerator.py -h` to get more information about that.

 # Special Thanks
 Special thanks to Jacob from StudyGizmo on his hints about overlap resolution.